Coming to ENSEEIHT as a foreign student

 November 1st : for the 2nd semester / spring semester

-A new application process has been set up for the students nominated by the International Office of their university / school.
+A new on-line application process has been set up for the students nominated by the International Office of their university / school.

 - Identity Card or Passport

 - learning agreement, filled in, signed and stamped.See our website: http://www.enseeiht.fr/fr/formation/formation-ingenieur.html to know about the offered courses

 - french level proficiency certificate (all courses are taught in French, so we advise the students to have a good command of French: B1)

 After the reviewing of their applications, the students should receive their acceptance letter, by Email, at the beginning of July or December (depending on the chosen exchange semesters/full year).

 1st semester : mid of September - mid of January